JanNeuendorf/SVC16/example_projects.md

      so that statements like `break` and `continue` can be handled.
 - 3. Label the first instruction of the block `unique_start`.
 - 4. Add the instruction `JumpTo @unique_start "0" <unique_end>` to the end.

+### Routines

+There are many different ways calling a routine can be implemented.
+Here is a very simple way this might be done.

+At the callsite, we do the following:

+- 1. Copy each of the arguments into the corresponding variable of the function.
+- 2. Write the current value of the instruction pointer into a variable scoped to the function.
+- 3. Jump to the first instruction of the function.
+- 4. Copy the variables from the function back into the local variables.

+When compiling the function, we just have to add instructions to the end to jump back to the first instruction of 4.

+This method, while simple, has some downsides, for example recursion is not possible.
+It also relies on the fact, that we know the addresses of the function's arguments.
+Ideally, we would like to include functions that are already compiled.